-Mammoth sits on Classic Minerals' 100% owned Fraser Range tenement E28/1904, 40km from Sirius Resources' Nova and Bollinger discoveries.
-The tenement is 84sq km and has 18 EM conductors highlighted for exploration in June this year.
-Drilling is currently focusing on 3 core conductors at the north end of the tenement being Mammoth, Alpha and Target A17.
+Mammoth sits on Classic Minerals' 100% owned Fraser Range tenement E28/1904 comprising 84sq km.
+18 EM conductors have been highlighted for exploration with early drilling focusing in on 3 core conductors at the north end of the tenement being Mammoth, Alpha and Target A17.